sigven/oncoEnrichR/pkgdown/index.md

 ## Funding and Collaboration

-OncoEnrichR is supported by the [Centre for Cancer Cell Reprogramming](https://www.med.uio.no/cancell/english/) at the [University of Oslo](https://www.uio.no)/[Oslo University Hospital](https://radium.no), and [Elixir Norway (Oslo
+oncoEnrichR is supported by the [Centre for Cancer Cell Reprogramming](https://www.med.uio.no/cancell/english/) at the [University of Oslo](https://www.uio.no)/[Oslo University Hospital](https://radium.no), and [Elixir Norway (Oslo